cockpit-project/cockpit-project.github.io/_posts/2022-10-20-login-issues.md

 ## Workarounds

-### Rocky Linux 9 and Alma Linux 9

-CentOS Stream has fixes.
-The packages are likely binary compatible, but you can rebuild the source packages.
-It's unknown at this time if Alma and Rocky are building the new version or not.

-### If you cannot install non-official packages or packages are not yet available
+### If packages are not yet available for your distribution

-If you can't use either packages (for whatever reson) or packages for your distribution are not yet available, then [I wrote a simple 1-line sed command that you can use as well](https://github.com/cockpit-project/cockpit/discussions/17800#discussioncomment-3840603).
-It hotpatches your existing system by adding two (necessary) characters to a JavaScript file.

-We suggest using an official or semi-official package instead, if you can.
-But we're including this quick fix for those who do not have packages available or who cannot update package versions (for whatever reason).
+We suggest using an official package, but if packages are not yet available for your distribution, we have a simple, quick fix.

-This is a simple `sed` command that adds the two characters to the webpacked JS file for the login page.
+This sed command adds the two characters to the webpacked JS file for the login page.
 Run it as an administrator (`root` account) on a server with Cockpit installed:

 ```
 sed -i 's/is():where()/is(*):where(*)/' /usr/share/cockpit/static/login.js